Dmitri9149/Docker-container-for-Links-with-PostgreSQL/README.md

 links>
 opam@4a6f01f282e5:~/opam-repository/links_examples$
 ```
-With
+Executing the  script within container:

 $./web_examples

-script the web examples (without database) will be awailable on your specified localhost port
+tutorial Links web examples (without database) will be awailable on your specified localhost port
-(we expect you do something like   $docker run -it -p 8080:8080 image_name)
+(we expect you run the container with something like
+$docker run -it -p 8080:8080 image_name
+)

 The full set of examples is awaiable at Links language official web page : https://links-lang.org/
 (Demo programms).